Common Law Marriage and Child Custody in Texas

 deal with any residual legal issues associated with your common law marriage.

-For help with your child custody case, contact my firm for a free consultation.
+For help with your child custody case, contact my firm for a free 20-minute phone consultation.

 Why Establish a Custody Agreement?